ericrosenberg1/aircraft-tracker-bot/README.md

 ## Who created the 747 Flight Tracker Bot?

-This project was developed by [Your Name or Organization], an aviation enthusiast and software developer passionate about combining technology with aviation to create engaging and informative tools for the aviation community.
+This project was developed by Eric Rosenberg, an aviation enthusiast and software developer passionate about combining technology with aviation to create engaging and informative tools for the aviation community.

 ## What's the purpose of the project?